campg2j003/esv-bible-shortcode-for-wordpress/readme.txt

 1. Download 'esv-bible-shortcode-for-wordpress.zip'
 2. Unzip
 3. Upload 'esv-shortcode' directory to your '/wp-content/plugins' directory
-4. Go to the plugin management page and enable the plugin
+4. Go to the plugin management page and activate the plugin
+5. (optional) Go to the ESV Bible Shortcode page and change any default values as desirdd.
-5. Done!
+6. Done!

+If you are upgrading from v1.0.21 (caching without admin page), note that the limit option has changed to size_limit.

+The options page allows you to set the default and maximum caching period, and the maximum size (bytes) passage that can be cached.
+It also has a checkbox that causes the plugin's options to be reset to their installation defaults the next time the plugin is activated.

+To uninstall, go to the Plugin Management page and deactivate, then delete the plugin.
+This will remove the plugin's options from the database and its files from the plugins directory.
+It does not remove any passages that are still cached.

 == Usage ==